dineshsutihar/CodeTranslateAI/README.md

 ## ✨ Key Features

 - **On-the-Fly Translation:** Instantly translate code on platforms like Stack Overflow, Medium, and technical blogs.
-- **Secure Backend:** Uses a serverless Cloudflare Worker so your AI API key is never exposed on the frontend.
+- **Secure Serverless Backend:** Uses a Cloudflare Worker so your AI API key is never exposed on the frontend.
 - **Multi-Language Tabs:** Translate the same code block into multiple languages and switch between them easily.
-- **Smart Caching:** Translations are cached in your browser for 10 days to reduce API calls and provide instant results for previously translated code.
+- **Smart Caching:** Translations are cached in your browser for 10 days to reduce API calls and provide instant results.
-- **Elegant UI:** A clean, non-intrusive UI that matches the width of the original code block and uses a tabbed layout for multiple translations.
+- **Elegant & Isolated UI:** A clean UI that matches the width of the original code block and uses a Shadow DOM to prevent any style conflicts with the host page.
-- **Powered by Gemini:** Leverages the power of Google's Gemini AI for high-quality code translations.
+- **Powered by Gemini:** Leverages Google's Gemini AI for high-quality code translations with syntax highlighting.

 ---

 ## 🔧 Tech Stack

 - **Frontend:**
-  - Plain JavaScript (ES6+)
+  - Modular JavaScript (ES6+)
+  - **esbuild** (for bundling)
   - HTML5 & CSS3
-  - Chrome Extension APIs (`storage`, `runtime`, `scripting`)
+  - Chrome Extension APIs (`storage`, `activeTab`)
   - Shadow DOM for style isolation.
 - **Backend:**
   - Cloudflare Workers